FAQ - Frequently Asked Questions

 Analogue amplifiers use many more components that are temperature dependent, the worst being the potentiometers to adjust offset and gain.
 Signal filtering depends on capacitors that will lose their capacity over time.
 In digital amplifiers all parameters are stored reproducibly in a memory facilitating a replacement without recalibration.

-Segmented Tension Roller
+FMS-segFORCE Segmented Tension Roller

 What is the FMS-segFORCE?